Learning End-to-End Lossy Image Compression: A Benchmark: Problem Formulation

-Though the idea of rate-distortion optimization is also applied to traditional compression schemes, the joint optimization of all the components becomes feasible in learning-based methods.
+Though the idea of rate-distortion optimization is also applied to traditional compression schemes, learning-based methods finally make the joint optimization of all the components feasible.
 The opportunities and challenges are listed below: \begin{itemize} \item \textbf{Global Optimization.} The major difference between learned image compression and the traditional hybrid codec lies in their optimizations.
-Instead of hand-craft tuning, the traditional hybrid codec can be tuned to any differentiable metric, \textit{e.g.} SSIM~\cite{wang2004image}, MS-SSIM~\cite{wang2003multiscale} and perceptual difference~\cite{johnson2016perceptual}, which is calculated by neural networks.
+Instead of hand-craft tuning, learned image compression models can be automatically tuned to any differentiable metric, \textit{e.g.} SSIM~\cite{wang2004image}, MS-SSIM~\cite{wang2003multiscale} and perceptual difference~\cite{johnson2016perceptual}, which is calculated by neural networks.
 In addition, while the traditional hybrid coding framework is usually improved at the scale of individual components, in learning-based methods, all modules are trainable, and it is possible to optimize all parameters and components jointly.
 However, it is nontrivial to acquire good performance in end-to-end learning compression because of the difficulties in optimization. \item \textbf{Full-Resolution Processing.} Convolutional neural networks support the full-resolution processing of images, while hybrid frameworks usually process partitioned blocks.
 Full processing can bring more benefits to entropy modeling with more context and avoid the blocking effect caused by partitioning.
 Full-resolution processing also comes with an increase in complexity.
 Because the perceptive field of a convolutional kernel is limited, the network needs to be deepened to perceive more large regions and improve modeling capacity. \item \textbf{Rate Control.} With joint optimization, the whole model can directly target the rate-distortion constraint, while in hybrid schemes, the additional rate-control component is employed and may not produce an optimal approximation.
 However, for a large portion of learning-based methods, multiple models need to be trained for different rate-distortion trade-offs.
 The other single-model variable-bit-rate architectures are usually much more time-consuming.
-Therefore, the practical applications of these methods are limited. \end{itemize}
+Therefore, practical applications of these methods are sometimes limited. \end{itemize}